prazaar/Nitrox-Build/README.md

 ### How can I contribute?
 Simply submit a pull request.
 Full documentation & contribution guidelines can be found on the <a href="https://subnauticanitrox.github.io/Documentation/">documentation site</a>.
 Feel free to join us in the <a href="https://discord.gg/E8B4X9s">Nitrox Discord channel</a>.

-### How can I donate?
-We do not accept donations to the mod.
-Those wishing to give money can do so here: https://www.doctorswithoutborders.org/

 ### Why the name 'Nitrox'?
 Nitrox is an alternative air mixture, used by scuba divers, to achieve longer bottom times.
 As a mod, it will provide a new dimension of gameplay to extend your enjoyment.